 Imagery: Advantage: Corda Jazz

 The Jazz has a mode to artificially create a more natural stereo image from normal (non-binaural) stereo recordings.
 It’s a switch that blends channels with phase delay depending on the difference in L / R channels.
 I’ve used these before and they’re usually gimmicky.
 Meier’s is not a gimmick.
 It’s the only one I’ve heard that improves the image while getting out of the way of the music being otherwise sonically neutral or nearly transparent.
 I said “nearly” transparent.
-It does make the tone a tad less rich, a small emphasis in the mids to treble.
+It does make the tone a tad less rich, a small emphasis in the upper mids to lower treble.
 I usually leave it off, except on recordings with extreme L-R separation, where for example a singer or instrument is entirely in one channel or the other.
 These are hard to listen to on headphones, and this switch fixes that.

 Build Quality: Advantage Corda Jazz